 Starting in Edinburgh and its imposing castle, situated on an extinct volcano once active some 350 million years ago.
 You can easily conclude that the lay of the land was, at one time, far more violent than it is today.
 The castle itself sits on the plug of the old volcano and the tail where lava once spilled is now made up of The Royal Mile.

 There are six park and ride bus services into the city plus the fast and frequent tram service from the airport.
 The first stop after the airport on the tram is the Park and Ride facility, it is known as Ingliston Park and Ride.
 Most bus services into Edinburgh will stop at Princes Street and/or Waverley Bridge.
-The tram stops on Princes Street and at Andrew's Square.
-A gentle walk up the Royal Mile is recommended, finishing off at the castle.
+The tram stops on Princes Street, the city's main shopping thoroughfare and at St Andrew Square with its pleasant park punctuated by the 150ft (46m) high Melville Monument erected in 1821 to honour prominent Scottish politician, Henry Dundas, 1st Viscount Melville.
+A gentle walk from this area up the Royal Mile is recommended, finishing off at the castle.
 There is no parking available at the castle.
 If you do choose to drive into Edinburgh then parking is available at the foot of the Royal Mile at Holyrood Road or alternatively at Waverley railway station.
 From Princes Street walk down to Waverley Bridge and from Waverley Bridge or the station car park walk along Market Street and Jeffrey Street to the World's End pub then head left down the Royal Mile to the Royal Palace of Holyroodhouse.

 This is the official residence of the Queen when she is in Edinburgh and at other times it is open to the public for tours.
 Originally no more than a gatehouse or lodge for the adjacent Holyrood Abbey, over the centuries it began to replace Edinburgh Castle as the main royal home.
 Some of the older parts date from the time of Mary, Queen of Scots in the mid 16th century and later additions continue to the 1680s long after the Stuart Kings had moved south to London.
 The Abbey dates from 1128 and is now a ruin.
 Parliament met here and it was the scene of coronations.
 After the Scottish Reformation a new church was built nearby, Cannongate Kirk, and the Abbey began to be used privately as a royal church but was later abandoned.
 By 1768 it had become a ruin.
 Your admission price to the Palace will include the Abbey ruins and gardens.